Project-Interoperability/project-interoperability.github.io/ref-arch-business.md

 title: Business/Mission Domain Section Reference Architecture Template
 ---

+The reference architecture (RA) templates are designed to aid the development of reference architecture artifacts to support interoperability.
+To learn more about the purpose, structure, method, and how to use these templates, visit the main [Reference Architecture Template](/ref-arch-template) page.

 **Alignment with Project Interoperability Tools and Resources:** Operational Capabilities, Exchange Patterns.

 **Overview:** Describe the lines of business and organizations and the operational concept to be achieved.
 Provide the overall vision in a strategic context for the capabilities and a high level scope.
 Provide a hierarchy of capabilities along with description of the capabilities.
 Show the planned achievement of the capabilities by time frames and what constrains/policies are being applied.